 Do you have a dream of moving, working and living abroad just once in this lifetime?
-And question if can you find work abroad?
+Do you question if can you find work abroad?
 Stumped about where to start looking?

 The reality is that anything is possible.
 Where there is a will, there is always a way.
-Today I’m going to cover what you need to think about, as well as how and where to start.
+Today I’m going to cover what you need to think about, as well as how and where to start finding work abroad.

 The good news is that it is never too late to start living and following your dreams.

 It would be naïve to think that moving to a new country doesn’t bring a host of challenges.
 There can be as many epic failures as there are success stories.

 Finding the right job in the right place, like anywhere can be a challenge.
 While, there are countries like Argentina where it can be harder to find work.
 Companies themselves often prefer to hire locals as it can be a costly and time-consuming process to get a residency for foreigner with little assurance that it will all work out.

 Yet, that’s not to say it’s not possible, there are obstacles yes, however there are also many loopholes and ways around them.

 If you have a particularly remote or exotic location in mind, it may be harder unless you are able to work remotely.
 Which is ideal and the answer for many digital nomads.